 Listen to this article here

 According to Disney, “Black Panther: Wakanda Forever” has made $330 million globally so far.
-The Marvel movie opened to an estimated $180 million in North America according to the film studio.
+The Marvel movie opened to an estimated $180 million in North America, according to the film studio.

 Despite all of the emotional and theatrical challenges that come with telling a heroic sequel without its hero, T’Challa, Wakanda Forever memorializes Chadwick Boseman as King while also securing a sizable box office opening this weekend.

-The opening numbers represent one of the best premieres of the year and makes the superhero film the highest-grossing debut ever for the month of November.
+The opening numbers represent one of the best premieres of the year and make the superhero film the highest-grossing debut ever for the month of November.
 The original record belonged to “The Hunger Games: Catching Fire,” which made $158 million in November 2013.